akyoto/asm/README.src.md

 ## Registers

+The following is a list of register names you can use.
+I decided to stick with the original names instead of r0-r7 for rax-rbp.
+I might still switch to r0-r7 for the future and enable the old names as synonyms.

 | 64 bit | 32 bit | 16 bit | 8 bit |
 |--------|--------|--------|-------|
 | rax    | eax    | ax     | al    |